khajavali1128/khajavali1128/README.md

 </details>

 ---
-> We can collaborate and contribute to projects together.
+> We can collaborate and contribute to many projects together.
 Let's connect.

 – KV